puttsk/cuda-tutorial/lab02/README.md

 ### Parallelizing idea

 We will use multiple thread blocks to create `N` threads and use each thread to compute an addition of each elements.
 In this exercise, we will use 256 threads per thread block like Exercise 1.
-Assumes that `N` is divisible by 256, we need `N/256` blocks to have at least `N` threads.
+Assumes that `N` is divisible by 256, we need `N/256` thread blocks to have a total of at least `N` threads.
 Following is an illustration of the parallelization idea.

 ![parallel block](./02_parallel_block.png "parallel block")